 The normal overflow water and cooling water from your tank should be able to go down the drain without causing any environmental problems.
 You will not be able to do this though if any of the material you have been cutting with your waterjet is considered hazardous.

 All WARDJet waterjet systems are provided with a 100-micron filter system to remove most of the solids that overflow into the drain from the waterjet.
 The cooling water from the intensifier would be coming from the pump and could flow down the drain or you could install a chiller and run a closed loop system.
 Care must be taken that no solids should go down the drain.

 Yes, many of our systems are being run off of well water.
 You may need a water softener for this, which is something we could help you assess.
 You may also need to consider a DI unit.
 You cannot just go and get a DI system.
 It needs to be specifically configured for waterjet use.
-We sell these and can help you understand when this would be necessary.
+We can help you understand when this would be necessary.